 I tested it on a 2023 Sony Bravia X90L with an iPhone 15 Pro.
 AirPlay connected instantly.
 Screen mirroring latency sat around 40-60ms, and 4K HDR video streams from an iPad Pro played without a single buffer.
 The A15 Bionic chip handles everything from Apple Fitness+ workouts to Dolby Vision movies on Apple TV+.

 The $129 starting price (or $149 for the 128GB model with Ethernet) is steep compared to other streaming sticks.
-It’s not just a streamer, though.
+It’s not just a streamer.
 You also get Siri voice control, HomeKit integration, Thread and Matter smart home support, and access to the full tvOS App Store.
 Nothing else matches that level of Apple integration.

 #2.
 Roku Streaming Stick 4K